What is Beta in Finance?

 Unlevered beta, on the other hand, removes the effects of using financial leverage to isolate the risk related to a company’s assets.
 Since unlevered beta represents pure business risk, it should NOT incorporate financial risk.

 For that reason, unlevered beta is often called “asset beta” because it measures the expected volatility of the security (and underlying company) as if the capital structure is comprised of only equity financing.

 The levered beta of a firm is different than the unlevered beta as it changes in positive correlation with the amount of debt a firm has in its financial structure.

-When it comes to unlevered beta, you can essentially assume that the company is financed entirely with equity with no debt financing – and all free cash flows (FCFs) belong to equity holder(s).
+When it comes to unlevered beta, you can essentially assume that the company is financed entirely with equity with no debt financing – and all free cash flows (FCFs) belong to the equity holder(s).

-As a result of removing the debt component from levered beta, you can understand the actual contribution of a company’s equity to its risk profile.
+As a result of removing the debt component from the levered beta, you can understand the actual contribution of a company’s equity to its risk profile.